Table of Contents

 Is this travel ban permanent?
 How long does a proclamation last?

 It is unclear how long the travel ban will last.
-According to the presidential proclamation, the Secretary of State will submit a report explaining whether any parts of the travel ban should be changed or terminated within 90 days of June 9, 2025.
+According to the December 2025 presidential proclamation, the Secretary of State will submit a report explaining whether any parts of the travel ban should be changed or ended within 180 days of December 16, 2025.
 The Secretary of State will then have to submit a similar report every 180 days.
-It is possible that the terms of the travel ban will change after each of the review periods.
-At this time, we do not know how long the ban will be in effect, or what changes we may expect in the future.
+It is possible that the terms of the travel ban will change again after each of the review periods.
+At this time, we do not know how long the ban will last, or what changes may happen in the future.
 If there are any changes to the travel ban, this article will be updated.

 The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.